Murun Altankhuyag: Club career

 He signed for Serbian First League club Mačva Šabac in March 2015 on a 1-year contract, becoming one of the first professional Mongolian footballers in Europe.
-He was signed by the club without a trial after he was recommended to Ivica Kralj by Dragan Anicic, head coach of FK BSK Borča, another Serbian team with which Murun trialed before FK Mačva Šaba.
+He was signed by the club without a trial after he was recommended to Ivica Kralj by Dragan Anicic, head coach of FK BSK Borča, another Serbian team with which Murun trialed before FK Mačva Šabac.
 He trialed with three Serbian clubs in total.
 He also received invitations from clubs in Croatia and Bosnia and Herzegovina but did not attend because of visa and insurance issues.

 In January 2016, Murun returned to Mongolia and re-signed for Selenge Press FC after Mačva Šabac were relegated to the Serbian League.
 His contract was terminated because Serbian rules did not allow non-Serbian nationals to be on the roster of teams in the third division or lower.
 The player stated his return to the club was temporary while he searched for another professional club abroad.
 On 22 May 2016, he scored a goal in his first match back with the club, a 2–1 victory over FC Ulaanbaatar.

 In May 2016, Murun joined fellow Mongolian Premier League club Ulaanbaatar City.

 International career

-Murun represented Mongolia at the youth level, including matches against South Korea and North Korea for the U15 side.
+Murun represented Mongolia at youth level, including matches against South Korea and North Korea for the U15 side.
 He made his senior international debut for Mongolia on 21 November 2007 in a 2010 FIFA World Cup qualifying match against North Korea.
 At age 16, he was the youngest player ever called up to the senior squad at the time of his debut.